mkshaw/r2mlm/cran-comments.md

 ## R CMD check results

-There was 1 NOTE:

-* checking for detritus in the temp directory ...
-NOTE Found the following files/directories:
-  'lastMiKTeXException'

-There were no ERRORs, WARNINGs.
+There were no NOTEs, ERRORs, WARNINGs.

 ## Downstream dependencies
 There is one downstream dependency for this package, misty, but no functionality is changed.